AndrewKohut/1010Puzzle/README.md

 1010Puzzle
 ==========

-Analog of puzzle for Windovs
+This application is analogous to the well-known Android puzzle "1010!", developed using .NET technology for Microsoft Windows operating system.